CharlieHesuda/XAML-/Brush-Names.md

 * PrimaryHueDarkBrush
 * PrimaryHueDarkForegroundBrush

-NB.  *[Light/Mid/Dark]Brush brushes define the different hues of the primary colour, and the *[Light/Mid/Dark]ForegroundBrush define a foreground colour which will show up clearly on that hue.
+NB `[Light/Mid/Dark]Brush` define the different hues of the colour, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground colour which will show up clearly on that hue.

 ## Accent Colour

+* SecondaryHueLightBrush
+* SecondaryHueLightForegroundBrush
+* SecondaryHueMidBrush
+* SecondaryHueMidForegroundBrush
+* SecondaryHueDarkBrush
+* SecondaryHueDarkForegroundBrush

+NB `[Light/Mid/Dark]Brush` define the different hues of the colour, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground colour which will show up clearly on that hue.

+Prior to version 2.6.0 there was only these accent brushes.
+Though these still exist in version 3.0.0, they should be considered obsolete and will be removed in a future version.
 * SecondaryAccentBrush
 * SecondaryAccentForegroundBrush